google/zetasql/docs/resolved_ast.md

 //
 // TODO: Enforce &lt;column_index_list&gt; in the constructor arg list.
 For
 // historical reasons, some clients match &lt;column_list&gt; to Table columns by
+// ResolvedColumn name.
+This violates the ResolvedColumn contract, which
+// explicitly states that the ResolvedColumn name has no semantic meaning.
-// name.
-All code building this should always set_column_index_list() to
+// All code building a ResolvedTableScan should always
-// provide the indexes of all columns in &lt;table&gt; right after the construction
-// of a ResolvedTableScan.</font>
+// set_column_index_list() immediately after construction.</font>
 class ResolvedTableScan : public <a href="#ResolvedScan">ResolvedScan</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_TABLE_SCAN;